pascalbajorat/Webdesign-Podcast-SlideShow/README.md

 Webdesign-Podcast-SlideShow
 ===========================

 The Webdesign-Podcast.de SlideShow Plugin is an easy to use MultiMedia Slider with some greate and dynamic effects.
-This jQuery Plugin has a lot settings and is fully customizable.
+This jQuery Plugin has a lot of settings and is fully customizable.

 Webdesign-Podcast.de SlideShow v.1.5.0